-81 Transmission in a link with length L scales as: tfibre= t_0 exp(- αL) and tfree-space= β/L^2 (with α and β dimensionless parameters of the channel).
+81 Transmission in a link with length L scales as: tfibre=t0 exp(- α L) and tfree-space= β/L^2 (with α and β dimensionless parameters of the channel).
 For example for L=1000 km, typical losses are tfibre=200 dB versus tfree-space=30-40 dB.

-- activities have already started in the framework of the ETSI, the ITU, and the ISO (see Chapter 8 Standards).
-Further work will be required in order to ensure interoperability and security compliance. - System issues end-to-end key delivery: QKD is inherently a link-level solution, although secure methods do exist for providing network-wide key distribution while preserving the desirable property of ITS.
+- System issues end-to-end key delivery: QKD is inherently a link-level solution, although secure methods do exist for providing network-wide key distribution while preserving the desirable property of ITS.
 For efficient network management in general and for space QKD in particular, optimised key distribution methods will be needed.
 For the space component, this includes the tasking of satellites to satisfy inhomogeneous customer key needs in a changeable environment (due to clouds, atmospheric perturbations, and background noise). - Simplified user terminals: Another key topic for the deployment of QKD up to the end user is the need for compact and affordable ground terminals.
 Achieving this is possible with higher capacity satellites, since a large satellite telescope permits a small ground telescope while preserving a good link budget.
-Another important enabler for simplified user terminals is the development of low-cost, highperformance, and easy-to-use SPDs.
+Another important enabler for simplified user terminals is the development of low-cost, high-performance, and easy-to-use SPDs.
 The wish list of properties that such detectors should possess includes large surface areas, to allow efficient telescope coupling without the need for coupling into fibre guiding to a small detector surface. - Parallel PM and EB developments: Studies have been performed to compare the respective merits of PM and EB protocols.
 The conclusion is that they are in fact complementary approaches.
 PM offers the higher SKRs required to satisfy user requirements using current technology.
 EB permits operations with "untrusted" satellites and, importantly, has potential to evolve to provide entanglement distribution for future quantum information networks.
 It is necessary to pursue the two approaches. - Fully operational systems: The horizon 2025-2029 should see the arrival of fully operational systems and their uptake by users.
 This is anticipated to take place in both the institutional and the private sectors.
 The exploitation of these satellite systems is expected to result in the identification of new use cases and potentially new requirements and further evolution.

-- Space component within a quantum information network: The EB geometry shown in Figure 4-4 illustrates how a satellite can be employed as a means of distributing entanglement over large distances, which is one of the key ingredients of a quantum repeater, along with entanglement purification, quantum memories, and entanglement swapping.
+- Space component within a quantum information network: The EB geometry shown in Figure 0-4 illustrates how a satellite can be employed as a means of distributing entanglement over large distances, which is one of the key ingredients of a quantum repeater, along with entanglement purification, quantum memories, and entanglement swapping.
 The optimal mix of space infrastructure and terrestrial infrastructure will depend on terrestrial repeaters, needed to overcome the range limitation and facilitate scaling of practical systems. - Alternative implementations: Future technological improvements will make way for alternative implementations that are currently impossible.
 The feasibility of concepts such as on-board quantum repeaters, quantum ISLs, MDI QKD for satellites, etc., will need to be reassessed as advances are made.
 We can also anticipate greater synergy between QComm and the QT missions that will increasingly be embarked on satellites such as quantum sensors, quantum navigation, and, potentially, QC.